-Shoppers nowadays are interacting with brands across many touchpoints – email, direct mail, social media, website, in-store, and in the call center.
-Unfortunately, each one of these touchpoints also has its own platform, its own point solution or operational system with a siloed view of the customer.
+Creating the Single View of Customer is more difficult than ever.
+Shoppers interact with brands across many touchpoints – email, direct mail, social media, website, in-store, and in the call center.
+Unfortunately, each one of these touchpoints also has its own platform with a siloed view of the customer.

-This has become a problem for marketers who are looking for the Single View of Customer (SVC).
+This is a problem for marketers who are looking for the Single View of Customer (SVC).
 Many marketers are searching for a Customer Data Platform (CDP).
-These platforms promise to connect all your disparate touchpoints to create the Single View of Customer, so you can personalize customer interactions at every touchpoint.
+These platforms promise to connect all your disparate touchpoints to create the Single View of Customer and personalize customer interactions.
 But how exactly does this happen?

-As engineers are building the SVC within the CDP, data is standardized, enhanced and consolidated to create a unified customer identity system that is connected to each touch point and their respective identifiers.
+Data is standardized, enhanced and consolidated when the Single View of Customer is built within the CDP.
+This creates a unified customer identity system, connected to each touch point and their respective identifiers.

 Not only should data be cleansed and validated, the engineers need to determine the likeliness that two records are the same person.
 Without this matching, they would see one Augie that bought in store, one that bought online, and one that visits the website and adds things to the cart.
 Getting this right is imperative – it determines how you value and message those customers moving forward.